DongzhuTan93/L2-weather-module/weather-module/Test-report.md

 - windSpeeds: `[1, 5, 2, 3]`

 **Steps**:
-1. Call the `averageWindSpeed` method of the `WeatherModule` instance with the input data.
+1. Call the `countAverageWindSpeed` method of the `WeatherModule` instance with the input data.
 2. Observe the returned value.

 **Expected Result**: